AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 The realm should be the same as the realm you defined in application properties.

 Afterwards you have to create a __client__ for your application.
 The sidebar has the button "Clients", simply click on "Clients" and then "Create".
 For this showcase we fill the field ID with keycloakdemo.

+Although we have to add a Valid Redirect URL.
+Since the demo runs on the default http://localhost:8080/* we'll add this URL as a Valid Redirect URL.

 ---